Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/05_Ontologies.md

 **Lecture:**

 - The learners should learn the definition and purpose of an ontology as well as the difference to similar concepts like a taxonomy.
-The most important concepts and languages/tools should be included (see Resources 1&ndash;6).
-The instructor can use the video from Resource 7 for a basic understanding of ontologies as well as examples.
+The most important concepts and languages/tools should be included (see Resources&nbsp;1&ndash;6).
+The instructor can use the video from Resource&nbsp;7 for a basic understanding of ontologies as well as examples.
 - Content to include in lecture:
     - Basic concepts of ontologies (class, property, relationship)
     - Delimit use of ontology term from other usages (e.g. in philosophy)